Saunved/nuxtjs.org/content/en/guides/configuration-glossary/configuration-components.md

 When set to `true` or using an object, it will include the [nuxt/components](https://github.com/nuxt/components) dependencies and auto import your components (defined in `~/components`) when you use them in your templates.

+Be careful when working on large projects with many components.
+Using `components: true` can increase hot reload times drastically.
+If you start seeing very long hot reloads, set `components: false` and import the components in each file manually instead.

 <base-alert type="info">

 Please refer to [nuxt/components](https://github.com/nuxt/components) repository for usage and options.